 Seeing through the illusion of the ego is no easy task because the majority of our waking state experience is embedded in it’s interface.
 As soon as you take time to be with your “self” the part of your brain responsible for the ego begins chattering; paradoxically creating this self.
 The only time you can get away from the ego is when you are too engaged to think about it.
 As soon as you start thinking about it, well there it is.
 Through meditation we can come to witness that the ego (who we think we are) is not a solid structure but a transient flow of thoughts and sensations.
 While meditation can be effective for lessening our identification with the ego a faster acting way of seeing through this illusion is by taking psychedelics.

 Psychedelics are powerful substances that can allow us to experience varying levels of ego dissolution.
 While most psychedelics taken at a high enough dose can induce ego death the most powerful and fastest acting one is toad.
 I have experienced toad several times and it has taught me more about my ego than anything else.
-Within seconds of inhaling 5-me0-DMT (the psychoactive ingredient in toad venom) most users will experience an instant ego death.
+Within seconds of inhaling 5-me0-DMT (the psychoactive ingredient in toad venom) most users will experience instant ego death.
 This experience is brief lasting about 10-20 mins.
 Once your body metabolizes the 5-me0-DMT your ego will come flooding back in but this short instant of ego dissolution can be enough to see through the illusion of the ego.
-Unfortunately not everyone is able or willing to use psychedelics especially at the dose needed to experience ego death.
-Nonetheless an increasing number of people are starting to see through the ego just by becoming more aware in their daily lives.
+Unfortunately, not everyone is able or willing to use psychedelics especially at the dose needed to experience ego death.
+Nonetheless, an increasing number of people are starting to see through the ego by becoming more aware in their daily lives.

 The ego is a perceptual illusion created by our brain’s left hemisphere.
 It is an interface that helps us function in our everyday life, enabling us to manipulate our environments.
-While it has been useful for our survival and evolution our over-identification with it is increasingly becoming a burden.
+While it has been useful for our survival and evolution, our over-identification with it is increasingly becoming a burden.
 This realization might prompt one to try to destroy the ego which would prove to be a futile task.
 Even if we could permanently dissolve the ego, that is not something we would want to do as it would render us incapable of functioning in the world.
 It is difficult to see through the illusion of the ego because we are embedded in its interface.
 Through meditation, we create the space from which we can witness the ego as something other than what we are.
 While meditation can be effective for lessening our identification with the ego a faster acting way of seeing through this illusion is by taking psychedelics.
-Those unwilling or unable to use psychedelics can still come to the same realization by gradually increasing their awareness in day to day life.
+Those unwilling or unable to use psychedelics can still come to the same realization by gradually increasing their awareness in day-to-day life.